Aviation-Pro/aviation-pro.github.io/sales.md

 ---

 ## Sales and Management
-With an experienced Sales Team on hand and an extensive pool of Wheel and Brake inventory Rotable Repairs are proud to provide swift support on all Sales, Loans and Exchanges.
+With an experienced Sales Team on hand and an extensive pool of Wheel and Brake inventory Aviation Pro are proud to provide swift support on all Sales, Loans and Exchanges.

 ### Aircraft Part Sales

-Rotable Repairs can offer an extensive stock holding of aircraft wheel and brake material for sale of the following Aircraft Types; Boeing, Airbus, ATR and Embraer platforms plus many more different types.
+Aviation Pro can offer an extensive stock holding of aircraft wheel and brake material for sale of the following Aircraft Types; Boeing, Airbus, ATR and Embraer platforms plus many more different types.
 Our spares holding includes aircraft wheels, brakes, tyres, aircraft wheel spares, aircraft brake spares in New, overhauled and serviceable condition.
 For component parts we hold standard consumables and higher assembly component parts that are serviceable or re-certified in-house.

 ### Aircraft Wheel Exchange, Loan, Consignment & Pooling